Check out the basketball rules that originally were published on Jan. 15, 1892, in the Springfield College school newspaper, The Triangle.

 13. The side making the most goals in that time shall be declared the winner.
 In case of a draw, the game may, by agreement of the captains, be continued until another goal is made.

-Note: Basketball was originally two words and these original rules were published January 15, 1892 in the Springfield College school newspaper, The Triangle.
+Note: Basketball was originally two words.
+These original rules were published Jan.
+15, 1892, in the Springfield College school newspaper, The Triangle.